 "Things do not come to a stop all at once…; first there’s one part and then another." - Walt Disney

 Follow Through is when the main body of a character suddenly stops while the rest of its body or accessories continue to move on.
 For example, if we imagine a long haired heroine flying forward in the air, she suddenly stops.
 Her hair, cape etc would still move forward because like Walt Disney said, things do not stop all at once.
 An example can be seen in Scooby Doo, when Scooby’s running away from a monster and suddenly stops and turns round but his tail carries on moving forward.
+Here is a screenshot from The Lion King (1994).
+Mufasa’s saving Simba from the wildebeest.
+Simba was flying towards the bottom right of the screen but because Mufasa suddenly grabbed him and changed his direction, Simba’s tail has not caught up yet and is still moving in the original direction.
+Follow Through helps make an animation more realistic.
+It can help express the power, speed or suddenness of the movement.
+However, timing will have to be planned out carefully or it will not look right.

 Overlapping keeps a continuous flow between actions and so makes objects seem more natural and exciting.